jht1493/jht-site/README.md

 [jht-md](jht-md/README.md) is the johnhenrythompson.com google site converted to markdown using scripts in directory [aa](aa).

 [j4u2_com](j4u2_com) is j4u2.com site downloaded using a ftp app.
-This was created using raw html and contains a few wordpress blogs.
+The j4u2.com site was created using raw html and contains a few wordpress blogs.

-[j4u2-md](j4u2-md) j4u2.com extracted and converted to markdown plain text format.
+[j4u2-md](j4u2-md) j4u2.com site extracted and converted to markdown using scripts in directory [aa](aa).

 ## Contact me